ericcfields/FMUT/FMUT_release_notes.md

 ## Release Notes

 ### New features
-* `FfdrGND` (and relevant sub-functions) can now include a sphericity correction as long as there are no more than two factors with more than two levels
+* `FfdrGND` (and relevant sub-functions) can now include a sphericity correction as long as there are no more than two factors with more than two levels.

-### Backwards compatibility
-* A new field, `sphericity_corr`, has been added to the `F_tests` struct.
-Attempts to add results to a GND or GRP with results missing this field (i.e., from a previous version of FMUT) will result in an error.
-* See also Refactoring section below

 ### Bug fixes
 * `get_mean_amplitude` now removes commas from group and bin names in csv output to avoid formatting issues